 - Communicate: make sustainability an always-present topic within the company, and across the destination

-- Don’t take your work too serious, but also never give up
+- Don’t take your work too seriously, but also never give up

 - Don’t forget to celebrate even the smallest goals you have achieved